cac-staff/swc-bash-lesson/00-intro.md

 -   communicate with each other
 -   interact with us

-They can do the last of these in many different ways, including direct brain-computer links and speech interfaces.
+They can do the last of these in various different ways, including direct brain-computer links and speech interfaces.
 Since these are still in their infancy, most of us use windows, icons, mice, and pointers.